Sidduri2025/RehabEdge/README.md

 Talked about showing patient progress history, weekly trends, and alerts

 No content created or added yet — only brainstorming stage

+## Drafted Functional Requirements

+Created Functional Requirements page in wiki

+Listed core requirements for patient and doctor users

+Added acceptance criteria for each requirement

+Linked the page from the Home wiki page